 The main campus is located in Milton, Massachusetts; a small community of nearly 27,000 within the Greater Boston metro; ranked #2 in Money Magazine's 2011 Best Places to Live.
 Nestled on 131-acres, the wooded New England residential campus is just seven miles from downtown Boston, known as the "ultimate college town" and serving approximately 250,000 students.
 The campus is a few miles away from shuttle-to-subway route and major historic sites, legendary sports venues, shops, restaurants, orchestras, entertainment, cultural events, art galleries, and museums.
 It is also close to the Blue Hills Nature Reservation with skiing and hiking trails, horseback riding, environmental education and recreation.

 Academic Programs

-Twenty-six undergraduate majors and more than 43 minors and 20 concentrations, with preprofessional preparation; five graduate programs in business administration, criminal justice, education, nursing; variety of continuing education offerings.
+30 undergraduate majors and 45 minors and 17 concentrations, with pre-professional preparation; five graduate programs in business administration, criminal justice, education, nursing; variety of continuing education offerings.

 Degrees and Certificates